-In our opinion, NMH Foundation's financial statements:
+In our opinion, NMH Foundation (limited by guarantee and not having a share capital)'s financial statements:

-- give a true and fair view of the company's assets, liabilities and financial position as at 31 December 2017 and of its loss and cash flows for the year then ended; - have been properly prepared in accordance with Generally Accepted Accounting Practice in Ireland (accounting standards issued by the Financial Reporting Council of the UK, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and Irish law); and - have been properly prepared in accordance with the requirements of the Companies Act 2014.
+- give a true and fair view of the company's assets, liabilities and financial position as at 31 December 2018 and of its profit and cash flows for the year then ended; - have been properly prepared in accordance with Generally Accepted Accounting Practice in Ireland (accounting standards issued by the Financial Reporting Council of the UK, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and Irish law); and - have been properly prepared in accordance with the requirements of the Companies Act 2014.

-We have audited the financial statements, included within the A. which comprise:
+We have audited the financial statements, included within the Annual Report, which comprise:

-- the balance sheet as at 31 December 2017; - the statement of financial activities for the year then ended; - the cash flow statement for the year then ended; - the statement of changes in equity for the year then ended; and - the notes to the financial statements, which include a description of the significant accounting policies.
+- the Balance sheet as at 31 December 2018; - · the Statement of financial activities for the year then ended; - the Cash flow statement for the year then ended; - · the Statement of changes in equity for the year then ended; and - the notes to the financial statements, which include a description of the significant accounting policies.